Fairy Creek old-growth logging protests: Media and protest coverage

 On May 19, the RCMP arrested a journalist attempting to cover the protests, alleging the journalist has been obstructing the work of the logging company.
 However, videos posted on social media showed the journalist in question asking police what he was obstructing without answer just prior to the arrest.

-In May the Rainforest Flying Squad, an environmentalist group focused on the Fairy Creek Blockade, alleged that Instagram deleted their account after they posted a video showing aggressive RCMP arrests of protestors.
+In May the Rainforest Flying Squad, an environmentalist group focused on the Fairy Creek Blockade, alleged that Instagram deleted their account after they posted a video showing aggressive RCMP arrests of protesters.
 The group's account was restored the next day, with a Facebook spokesperson stating that it had been deleted in error.

 On May 26, the Canadian Association of Journalists, the Aboriginal Peoples Television Network, The Narwhal, along with several other media outlets, announced that they would be suing the RCMP over restrictions the police were imposing on media access to the protests.
-On July 20, 2021, the court action, initiated by a coalition of press groups including the Canadian Association of Journalists, Ricochet Media, Capital Daily Victoria, The Narwhal, Canada’s National Observer, APTN News, The Discourse, Indiginews and Canadian Journalists for Free Expression, received a favourable decision in the British Columbia Supreme Court.
+On July 20, 2021, the court action, initiated by a coalition of press groups including the Canadian Association of Journalists, Ricochet Media, Capital Daily Victoria, The Narwhal, Canada's National Observer, APTN News, The Discourse, Indiginews and Canadian Journalists for Free Expression, received a favourable decision in the British Columbia Supreme Court.
 The media groups' application was granted to add a clause to the injunction order granted to logging company Teal Jones in April, instructing the RCMP not to interfere with media access absent a bona fide operational reason for doing so.

 Arrests and policing

-On May 28, 2021, the RCMP arrested every protestor at the Waterfall Blockade, except for one, stating that they had been unable to arrest that protestor safely.
-The next day, several hundred protestors marched on the site, re-establishing the blockade.
+On May 28, 2021, the RCMP arrested every protester at the Waterfall Blockade, except for one, stating that they had been unable to arrest that protester safely.
+The next day, several hundred protesters marched on the site, re-establishing the blockade.
 On August 9, 2021, the one year anniversary of the blockade, the RCMP raided Fairy Creek headquarters for the first time.
-Officers notified protestors they had 24 hours to evacuate the area, however witnesses reported the RCMP began enforcement before the injunction period ended.
-Over 20 protestors were arrested and the nearby Heli Camp was disbanded soon after.
-As of February 11, 2022, over 1,000 protestors had been arrested.
+Officers notified protesters they had 24 hours to evacuate the area, however witnesses reported the RCMP began enforcement before the injunction period ended.
+Over 20 protesters were arrested and the nearby Heli Camp was disbanded soon after.
+As of February 11, 2022, over 1,000 protesters had been arrested.

-In addition to the July 2021 court action against the RCMP initiated by media outlets, Rainforest Flying Squad reported individual journalists and protestors had submitted over a dozen complaints against the RCMP by August 2021.
+In addition to the July 2021 court action against the RCMP initiated by media outlets, Rainforest Flying Squad reported individual journalists and protesters had submitted over a dozen complaints against the RCMP by August 2021.
 Complaints included excessive force, confiscation of food and water, and unlawful apprehension of personal possessions, vehicles, and items providing media access, including a satellite dish.
 The RCMP came under further criticism when a number of its officers were seen wearing thin blue line patches while on duty at the site, despite official RCMP guidelines forbidding the symbol.